petrinets25/web/speakers/index.md

 Full Professor in Computer Engineering, Free University of Bozen-Bolzano, Italy

-### Title and abstract
-TBA
+### Automated Reasoning for Data-Aware Petri Nets

+The focus on work processes in process science is increasingly shifting from a case-centric, pure control-flow perspective, to a data-aware setting where (possibly multiple interrelated) objects and their properties are updated by and influence the process.
+Data may range from simple attributes (such as strings or numbers) to complex data structures like relational databases.
+Modelling, analysis, and mining of such data-aware processes call for formalisms and techniques that simultaneously tackle time/dynamics and the interplay with these different forms of data.
+In this short paper, we focus on data-aware work processes whose underlying control-flow backbone is described as a Petri net.
+We overview the main modelling requirements and constructs emerging in different proposals, ranging from case- to object-centric processes.
+We then summarize how artificial intelligence techniques from automated reasoning have been employed and further developed to obtain foundational and practical results in data-aware process analysis and mining.

 ### Short biography

-Marco Montali is a Full Professor in Computer Engineering in the Faculty of Engineering at the Free University of Bozen-Bolzano, Italy, where he also coordinates the BSc Program in Informatics and Management of Digital Business.
+_Marco Montali is a Full Professor in Computer Engineering in the Faculty of Engineering at the Free University of Bozen-Bolzano, Italy, where he also coordinates the BSc Program in Informatics and Management of Digital Business.
 His research is in artificial intelligence and information systems for the